useautumn/autumn-py/docs/source/index.rst

 Installation
 ------------

-Currently, the latest Python SDK is not available on PyPi.
-It must be installed from our GitHub repository:
+The Python SDK is available to install from PyPi.

 .. code-block:: shell